ovonpape/esphome_universal-remote/README.md

 ## ✅  Requirements
 To use this project, you will need a working [Home Assistant](https://www.home-assistant.io/) instance, as the universal remote integrates directly with it.
-The core of the device is an ESP32 micro controller, which communicates with Home Assistant via [ESPHome](https://esphome.io/).
+The core of the device is an ESP micro controller, which communicates with Home Assistant via [ESPHome](https://esphome.io/).

-In addition to the ESP32, a few electronic components are required — see the [Parts](hardware.md#parts) section for details.
+In addition to the ESP, a few electronic components are required — see the [Parts](hardware.md#parts) section for details.

 Optionally, design files for a custom PCB or perfboard layout are provided, along with a 3D-printable case for the device.